kwameopareasiedu/react-simple-widgets/src/widgets/object-view/object-view-usage.md

 # ObjectView

 This widget renders properties of an object in a table.
-Since it is intrinsically a table, it accepts all attributes of a `<table/>` tag
+ObjectView is intrinsically a `<table/>` and it accepts all of its attributes.

 ## Usage